 Ms. Sneed’s eyes widened in alarm.

 “Now, now, don’t get all worked up.
 Maybe my words were a little harsh.
-But covering every page of every textbook overcrowds your day, week, month, and semester.
+But covering every page of every textbook causes an overcrowded school day, week, month, and semester.
 It’s awful!
 Give yourself permission to pick and choose.
 Select text that matches the standards.
 Teach informational text standards with other pages.
 And use only effective, engaging activities.”

 Ms. Sneed looked thoughtful.
 “I suppose that’s what the principal meant when she said that the textbooks were simply resources.”

 “Yep.
 Thinking that way helps you focus on the standards and take charge of learning.
 It simplifies your teaching life.
 Along the way, you become a better teacher.”

 At those words, Ms. Sneed’s face softened.
 “Okay.
 I hereby give myself permission to pick and choose what to use in the textbook.”